Using Zod and zodResponseFormat with OpenAI

 (that I know of… if you know, help!) using Zod.

-or other unsupported bits of schema.
+(which really should be supported!) or other unsupported bits of schema.
 It’s likely also to be very complicated.
 If you do use an LLM, then copy-paste this guide into it as a strict set of guidelines.
 (And it’ll still probably be cheeky and break the rules…)

 Calling OpenAI